suryanshgupta6502/svg-to-mesh/README.md

 ## Installation

-If you're using a package manager like npm, you can install `svgToMesh` by running:
+If you're using a package manager like npm, you can install `svg-to-mesh` by running:

 ```bash
 npm install svgToMesh